fernand0aguilar/obsidian/notes/Carreer/Design/UX/UX Process.md

 This is probably the main obstacle for the team, since most members do not have direct contact with the problem.

-One of the techniques to be used to clarify aspects of the domain is the [[Empathy Map]], which maps the needs and pains of the customers to be satisfied with the application that will be developed.
+One of the techniques to be used to clarify aspects of the domain is the [[notes/Carreer/Design/UX/Empathy Map]], which maps the needs and pains of the customers to be satisfied with the application that will be developed.

 In order to elicit the functional requirements, the main technique to be used by the team is Brainstorming.